Toy

 When grooming them, you will want to brush them gently every day to avoid the hair from matting and tangling.
 A Yorkshire terrier’s coat should not be brushed if it is dry or dirty.

-Bathe your little Yorkie weekly.
-It may not be every dog's favourite thing, but it will keep their coat looking good and shiny!
+Bathe your little Yorkie regularly.
+It may not be every dog’s favourite thing, but it will keep their coat looking good and shiny!

 Small breeds are known to have teeth problems, so brushing these little ones’ teeth regularly will be beneficial.
 You should take them to the vet to get their teeth cleaned professionally once a year.